 Check that there are no areas where your baby could trap their limbs, head or fingers, and that there's nothing pointy or sticking out that could hit your baby's head or snag on their clothing.

 There shouldn't be anything in the bassinet that could be used by your child as a ledge for climbing out.
 While this isn't a major issue for most babies under 4-6 months, some get on the move early.
 And you don't want to find out the hard way, in the middle of the night.

 Wheels and brakes

 Castor wheels make the bassinet easier to move around, but there should be lockable brakes on at least two of the wheels.

 Young babies are notoriously leaky, from both ends!
 So look for a bassinet that's easy to clean; preferably one with removable fabric.

-For safe sleeping resources, tips and advice, see the Red Nose website (formerly known as SIDS and Kids).
+For safe sleeping resources, tips and advice, see the Red Nose website.

 A couple of models we've tested, such as the Snoo Smart Sleeper Bassinet, have white noise and rocking or vibrating features to help lull your baby to sleep.
 These are normally controlled remotely via an app.
 (For more on the Snoo's vibrating and white noise features and what experts say about them, our US counterpart, Consumer Reports, has a comprehensive breakdown of its pros and cons.)